 (5) a transcript of current undergraduate work.
 This should be either a secure (locked) transcript provided to you by your institution or an electronic version of your current transcript submitted by your department chair.

-The first award is made possible by member donations and raffle proceeds.
+Awards are made possible by member donations and raffle proceeds.
 Members of the SCS are encouraged to support this important activity through contributions and through participation in the Committee's raffle of books and gift certificates donated by exhibitors at the annual meeting.
 We are grateful to the exhibitors who have supported the raffle since 2012.
-The second award is made possible by very generous gifts to the SCS's Endowment for Classics Research and Teaching from the Gladys Krieble Delmas Foundation and the Friends of Michael Putnam.
+At least one award is made possible by very generous gifts to the SCS's Endowment for Classics Research and Teaching from the Gladys Krieble Delmas Foundation and the Friends of Michael Putnam.
 These gifts were made in response to the Society's Gatekeeper to Gateway Campaign and were eligible for matching funds from a challenge grant the SCS received from the National Endowment for the Humanities.